| | |

 install MySQL on the client, and thus use MySQL for both the client

+database and the server that mirrors it?
 Answer: I want the database engine embedded in the Aardblog application.

 I'll use a separately installed engine if I really have to, but